anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_montage.md

 - the images vary in size.
 - the images are meaningfully ordered, as successive time-frames.

-The images come from the [UCF101 video classification dataset](https://www.crcv.ucf.edu/data/UCF101.php), downloaded from [Kaggle](https://www.kaggle.com/ashuguptahere/video-classification-ucf101), but let's initially focus only on the first 20 images (of kayaking).
+The images come from the [UCF101 video classification dataset](https://www.crcv.ucf.edu/data/UCF101.php), downloaded from [Kaggle](https://www.kaggle.com/ashuguptahere/video-classification-ucf101), but let's initially focus only on the initial 20 images (of kayaking) by appending `-il 20`.
 We've manipulated their sizes by cropping.

 ### Balancing the number of images per row